CUDA-Q Hardware Backends¶

 Setting Credentials¶

-Programmers of CUDA-Q may access Aquila, QuEra’s first generation of quantum processing unit (QPU) via AWS Braket.
-Hence, users must set AWS credentials using any of the documented methods.
+Programmers of CUDA-Q may access Aquila, QuEra’s first generation of quantum processing unit (QPU) via Amazon Braket.
+Hence, users must first enable Braket by following these instructions.
+Then set credentials using any of the documented methods.
 One of the simplest ways is to use AWS CLI.

 aws configure